philterd/philter/docs/docs/redaction/lenses.md

 # Redaction Lenses

-Redaction lenses are specialized configurations within Philterd Data Services that optimize the redaction process for specific domains or types of text.
+Redaction lenses are specialized configurations within Philter that optimize the redaction process for specific domains or types of text.
 By applying a lens, you can enhance the accuracy and relevance of sensitive data identification based on the context of your documents.

 It is **not** necessary to use a lens that specifically matches the type of text you are redacting.
 The `general` lens has been created to provide a balance between performance and accuracy, and it is the default lens used when no other lens is selected.